joelberkeley/spidr/README.md

 ### Install

 To install spidr, install a PJRT plugin.
-You will need a PJRT plugin to run spidr, and.
 Either install the CPU plugin with
 ```
 pack install pjrt-plugin-xla-cpu
 ```